 About CPS

-Cameroon Professional Society Inc. (CPS), a not-for-profit professional association based in Maryland, founded in 2009 by young Cameroonian professionals with a mission and vision to fundamentally transform our communities by leveraging the expertise, leadership and extensive networks of Cameroonian professionals both in the United States and abroad.
+CPS Mission Cameroon Professional Society Inc. (CPS), a not-for-profit professional association based in Maryland, founded in 2009 by young Cameroonian professionals with a mission and vision to fundamentally transform our communities by leveraging the expertise, leadership and extensive networks of Cameroonian professionals both in the United States and abroad.
 Our mission is to nurture a robust network of Cameroonian professionals from diverse industries to share ideas, elevate and empower each other as well as nurture a new generation of effective leaders.

-Membership is open to all Cameroonian professionals regardless of tribal, political, college alumni affiliations in Cameroon.
+CPS Vision Membership is open to all Cameroonian professionals regardless of tribal, political, college alumni affiliations in Cameroon.
 CPS is not affiliated with any political parties in Cameroon.
 Our vision is to unite all Cameroonian professionals nation-wide and establish the largest network of Cameroon professionals world-wide